-This study development of practical skills assessment scale for metal cutting in technical colleges in Nigeria (MCPSAS) to improve students' performance in metal-cutting practical skill processes.
+This study developed a metal cutting practical skill assessment scale (MCPSAS) to improve students' performance in metal cutting practical skill processes.
 The study answered three research questions and tested two hypotheses.
-The MCPSAS comprising of practical skills based on the National Business and Technical Examinations Board (NABTEB) curriculum and related literature was developed and validated by five experts in Ebonyi State University Abakiliki.
-The study adopted an instrumentation design and was carried out in two geo-political zones South- East and North-East of Nigeria.
+The MCPSAS comprising of practical skills based on National Business and Technical Examinations Board (NABTEB) curriculum and related literature were developed and validated by five experts in Ebonyi state University Abakiliki.
+The study adopted instrumentation design and was carried out in two geopolitical zones South- East and North- East of Nigeria.
 The population of the study was 492 Metalwork students.
 The sample size was 48 metalwork students selected from 12 Technical Colleges.
 The instrument for data collection was entitled Metal Cutting Practical Skills Assessment Scale MCPSAS.
 The reliability of the instrument was established using Kendall coefficient concordance and this yielded a reliability coefficient of 0.89.
 Data for the study was collected by personal contact with the respondents with the help of research assistants.
-Data were analyzed using factor analysis, statistical mean and standard deviation for the research question, and t-test at 0.05 level of significance for the hypotheses.
+Data were analyzed using factor analysis, statistical mean and standard deviation for the research question and t-test at 0.05 level of significance for the hypotheses.
 The result of the study showed that seven clusters and 75 practical skills were found appropriate for the MCPSAS.
-Based on this result, it was recommended amongst others that metal cutting practical skill assessment scale is appropriate for Technical Colleges and other similar institutions in Nigeria should be made to be aware and learn to use the MCPSAS for assessing performance in metalwork practical skills processes in Technical Colleges

-Keywords: assessment scale; practical skill; metal cutting.
-Process skills
+Based on this result, it was recommended amongst others that metal cutting practical skill assessment scale are appropriate for Technical Colleges and other similar institutions in Nigeria should be made to be aware and learn to use the MCPSAS for assessing performance in metalwork practical skills processes in Technical Colleges Keywords: assessment scale ; practical skill; metal cutting. process skills